 Medications for heartburn

 The gold standard to treat heartburn is to take an over-the-counter class of medications called proton pump inhibitors (PPIs) that reduce stomach acidity.
 Using these drugs will not prevent reflux, but can reduce inflammation in the esophagus, allowing it to heal.
 Avoid taking these medications for more than a month, unless recommended by your doctor.
 It is not unusual to become used to PPIs.
 After taking them for a few weeks it may be hard to wean off of them, because stopping can cause rebound symptoms.
-PPI side effects are minimal, but long-term use may cause a decrease in the absorption of nutrients.
+PPI side effects are minimal, but long-term use can cause osteoporosis, infections, and a decrease in the absorption of nutrients.

 Antacids and medications such as ranitidine and famotidine (H2 blockers) may work well and have fewer side effects, but if these strategies do not make you feel better within a few weeks, it is a good idea to consult with your doctor.
 Although rare, heartburn could be a sign of other serious illnesses.